steven-halla/casino_hell/README.md

 # HEALTH WE CAN HAVE MORE HP, AND FOOD , AT LEVELS 3 5 WE GET DAMAGE REDUCTIO
 # LUCK BETTER % CHANCE FOR ALL GAMES
 # FOR BALANCE WE SHOULD PROABLY THINK MORE ON THIS
+# maybe create items to incrase spell chance, spell duratin, and equipment effectiveness
+# This could in fact be bonuses giving to companion items for a 5 spirit-
 # !!!######################################################################